CWEB2010/net-core-quiz-program-lab-1-5pts-joebrenny/README.md

 # .NET Core Quiz Program (Lab 1 - 5pts.)

-You are going to build a quiz application that requires you to generate 10 questions along with 4 option choices for each question.
+Done: By Joe Brenny in C# for asvanced programing class at Dunwoody Tech College You are going to build a quiz application that requires you to generate 10 questions along with 4 option choices for each question.
 You will do some research on .NET Core and decide upon 10 questions that will assess the quiz taker's knowledge on .NET Core

 ## Instructions